mug-n-ai/AstrOmakase/docs/index.markdown

 ### Optional Tools

-Additional optional tools include Brave Browser, Discord, Dropbox, Franz, LaTeX Studio, NordVPN, ScrCPy, Slack, SuperPaper, Speedtest, Zoom, and Upscayl.
+Additional optional tools include:

+- **Brave Browser**: A privacy-focused web browser that blocks ads and trackers.
+- **Discord**: A communication platform for chat and voice, useful for collaborative projects.
+- **Dropbox**: Cloud storage service for easy file sharing and backup.
+- **Franz**: A messaging app that combines multiple chat services into one application.
+- **gdm-settings**: A tool for customizing GNOME Display Manager settings.
+- **LaTeX Studio**: A comprehensive LaTeX editor for creating scientific documents.
+- **NordVPN**: A secure VPN service for protecting your online privacy.
+- **ScrCPy**: A screen mirroring application for Android devices.
+- **Slack**: A collaboration hub that connects teams.
+- **SuperPaper**: A multi-monitor wallpaper manager.
+- **Speedtest**: A tool for testing internet speed.
+- **Zoom**: A video conferencing tool for meetings and webinars.
+- **Upscayl**: A tool for upscaling images using AI.

 These tools can be installed based on personal preference and specific needs.

 ## Installation